Military Licensing

 - ID Cards

-If you're on active duty in the Armed Forces and have a valid license issued in a foreign country by the U.S. Armed Forces, you may drive a motor vehicle for no more than 45 days from the date of return to the United States.
+Any person on active duty in the Armed Forces who has a valid license issued in a foreign country by the U.S. Armed Forces may drive a motor vehicle for a period of not more than 45 days from the date of return to the United States.

 -